muhamed1ism/char-to-dec-translator/README.md

 For me personally it's lot easier to just type some key and get its value

-Than trying to find its value in ASCII table every time
+than trying to find its value in ASCII table every time